anilhazar/java-course/README.md

 9. **Producer-Consumer with ArrayBlockingQueue**: The "Producer-Consumer with ArrayBlockingQueue" project showcases the implementation of a producer-consumer pattern using an ArrayBlockingQueue, demonstrating efficient multithreading and queue management.

+10. **Robot Wars**: The "Robot Wars" project is a Java program that simulates a battle between robots.
+You can create and battle with various robots, each with its own weight and rapidity.
+The project calculates the scores of the robots and determines the winner.